RvTechiNNovate/Top_Word_finder/README.md

 # Top_Word_finder
-you can use any pdf file and see what is topw word in terms of frequency
+you can use any pdf file and see what is top word in terms of frequency